 - Sweep the porch.

 - Replace any outdated hardware (light fixtures, doorknobs, mailboxes, etc.).

 - Make any necessary repairs to the property’s fence.

 Also, consider showing your property on a day when the trash isn’t being picked up.
-In fact, make sure nothing distracting (maintenance, yard work, etc.) is taking place on the day you show your property.
+Ensure nothing distracting (maintenance, yard work, etc.) occurs when you show your property.
 That way, tenants can focus on the positive aspects of the property.

-High-paying tenants don’t want to live in just any property – they want to live in a property that is completely clean.
+High-paying tenants don’t want to live in just any property – they want to live in a spotless property.
 That means you can’t simply do some light cleaning and expect a positive outcome.
 Instead, you should plan to deep clean the inside and outside of your property before you show it.

 More specifically, here are some things you should do to make sure your property is up to a high-paying tenant’s standards: